 - compute the number of parameters in $f_d$. - what happens for affine activation $\sigma$ ? - larger $d$ needed for complex fonctions or good approximation. - approximation theory do not explain why MLPs are quite robust to overfitting.

---- class: center,middle ## Gradient computation and backpropagation --- ## Computing Gradients ### Exercise : toy example This exercise focus on the scalar case and avoids vector calculus ! - Consider a MLP with depth 2 and :
+--- class: center,middle ## Gradient computation and backpropagation --- ## Computing Gradients ### Exercise : toy example This exercise focus on the scalar case and avoids vector calculus ! - Consider a MLP for regression with one hidden layer :

 ]